 I’ve been with Re: Stock since the beginning of this project and it’s been so awesome to see it evolve and grow.
 We knew that our content library was lacking diversity, and we knew that was something that was necessary for us to fix.
 We started talking about this initiative from the perspective of, “let’s see if we can get more artists in the door who come from diversified backgrounds and can really authentically represent the content that they’re creating.”
 I put on my old contributor engagement hat for that to help work with those artists and then married that with the content that I was producing at the time.
-The work that I did for Re: Stock was mainly producing and editing all of the video content that supported that initiative This included some videos that helped set the stage and talk about why representation matters, some artists bios and interviews, and then a whole bunch of short social video content that would help promote and spread the reach of that campaign.
+The work that I did for Re: Stock was mainly producing and editing all of the video content that supported that initiative This included some videos that helped set the stage and talk about why representation matters, some artists bios and interviews, and then a whole bunch of short social video content that would help promote and spread the reach of that campaign and storytelling at Storyblocks.

 What are you currently working on?

 You know it’s hard to top Re: Stock and it’s an ongoing initiative with some great things on the horizon.
 I’m excited to see how the content continues to develop and get better as we do more of that.
 Outside of that, I’m focusing on developing more original series, like Partnered, which just premiered and continuing to create a network of shows that can be valuable to our audience and our customers.
 This year we released our very first original series called Anatomy of a Story.
 That’s also available for everyone to watch.